QISHEAN/CW2024/README.md

         - `CollisionManager.handlePlaneCollisions()`
         - `CollisionManager.handleUserProjectileCollisions()`
         - `CollisionManager.handleEnemyProjectileCollisions()`
+    - **Related Refactoring**: Supported by **Collision Handling Optimization** in Refactoring to ensure efficient and accurate collision management within the codebase.

 6. **Pause Menu**
     - **Description**: Implemented a pause menu that allows players to pause the game, resume gameplay, restart the current level, or exit to the main menu.